simpleaisafety/simpleaisafety/content/en/posts/reward-misspecification.md

 Say we ask somebody to get us a coffee.
 This sounds simple, but there are actually a lot of implicit constraints.
 E.g. it may be acceptable for the person (or AI) to spend a bit of money to achieve the goal - but probably not $50.
 We implicitly hope that this action will take no more than a few minutes.
 Also it should happen without any significant collateral damage and without leaving the kitchen in a mess.
 In [The Hidden Complexity of Wishes](https://www.lesswrong.com/posts/4ARaTpNX62uaL86j6/the-hidden-complexity-of-wishes), Eliezer Yudkowsky states that "There is no safe wish smaller than an entire human morality".
 This basically explains the problem with specifying reward functions: in principle, we have to make all our implicit constraints explicit in order to create a reward function that doesn't lead to undesirable outcomes when plugging it into an optimization process.

-While the above example may sound a bit theoretical, there's actually a lot of documented cases where reward misspecification actually caused AIs to be have in unexpected and undesirable ways.
+While the above example may sound a bit theoretical, there's actually a lot of documented cases where reward misspecification actually caused AIs to behave in unexpected and undesirable ways.

 ## Relation to Other Terms